 Battle ropes are not reserved solely for the gym.
 They can be easily set-up in your property and – as we head into our third lockdown – they offer an effective way to keep fit whilst ‘staying at home’.

 Here at RopesDirect, we have everything you need to get started – including both manila and braided polyester battle ropes, in a range of lengths and diameters, as well as 25mm dee shackles and ground anchor screws that are perfect for anchoring battle ropes at home.
-These are all available for a very competitive price and can be delivered to your home address in the UK the next day (if ordered before 12pm).
+These are all available for a very competitive price and can be delivered to your home address in the UK in 1 – 2 working days (if ordered before 12pm).

 So why not take a look today?
 And remember, if you’d like further advice on how to anchor battle ropes or have a question about any of the products available in our store, you’re always welcome to get in touch.
 We have expert knowledge in this area and we’re happy to help.
 Call us on 01692 671721 or send an email to email@example.com and we’ll respond as soon as we can.